pnp/PnP-PowerShell/Documentation/readme.md

-**[Remove&#8209;SPOCustomAction](RemoveSPOCustomAction.md)** |Removes a custom action **[Get&#8209;SPOCustomAction](GetSPOCustomAction.md)** |Returns all or a specific custom action(s) **[Add&#8209;SPOCustomAction](AddSPOCustomAction.md)** |Adds a custom action to a web **[Get&#8209;SPOHomePage](GetSPOHomePage.md)** |Returns the URL to the home page **[Set&#8209;SPOHomePage](SetSPOHomePage.md)** |Sets the home page of the current web.
+**[Remove&#8209;SPOCustomAction](RemoveSPOCustomAction.md)** |Removes a custom action **[Get&#8209;SPOCustomAction](GetSPOCustomAction.md)** |Returns all or a specific custom action(s) **[Add&#8209;SPOCustomAction](AddSPOCustomAction.md)** |Adds a custom action to a web **[Convert&#8209;SPOFolderToProvisioningTemplate](ConvertSPOFolderToProvisioningTemplate.md)** |Creates a pnp package file of an existing template xml, and includes all files in the current folder
+**[Get&#8209;SPOHomePage](GetSPOHomePage.md)** |Returns the URL to the home page **[Set&#8209;SPOHomePage](SetSPOHomePage.md)** |Sets the home page of the current web.
 **[Add&#8209;SPOJavaScriptBlock](AddSPOJavaScriptBlock.md)** |Adds a link to a JavaScript snippet/block to a web or site collection